Dash10107/thermal-keystroke-detection/Keypad/README.md

 Web app can be accessed from http://127.0.0.1:5000/

 The model expect images to be in jpg format.
-To convert tiff images to jpg run command python tiff2jpg.py
+To convert tiff images to jpg run command-

+(tf_app) C:\Keypad> python tiff2jpg.py